 Juniors & Seniors who are 16 or older and drive a vehicle to school may leave, with written permission from a parent on file, no more than twice a week during lunch time.
 They may not ride with another student for any reason without specific permission from a parent to ride with that particular student.
-Forms for driving and transporting another student are available in the school office.
+Forms for driving and transporting another student are available.